gro-intelligence/api-client/_sources/modeling-resources.rst.txt

 Once those unidentifiable crops have been found, a simple ratio was used to identify soy from other crops.
 For the case of soy, we use a simple ratio of: SWIR/Red values from the growing season, where SWIR represents the shortwave infrared band (~1.62µm) and Red represents the red band in the visible spectrum (~0.66µm).
 High values of this simple ratio were shown to be very distinctive at identifying soy when validated against the NASS Cropland Data Layers in the US.

-A low-confidence mask and a high-confidence mask were made from those yearly crop masks.
-Each of them were further clumped to remove erroneous pixels, which gave us two more static soy masks.
+A low-confidence cover and a high-confidence cover were made from those yearly crop covers.
+Each of them were further clumped to remove erroneous pixels, which gave us two more static soy covers.

-Click the links below to download TIF files of in-season masks:
+Click the links below to download TIF files of in-season covers:

 .. raw:: html